neurallayer/binance-java-api/README.md

 This is a fork of the original repo with a few changes:

-1. Quicker releases of patches to a Maven repo (jitpack.io)
+1. Releases with patches to a Maven Central repo
 2. Upgraded retrofit2 library
 3. Fixed warnings in the Maven build
+4. Added required release functionality to `pom.xml` file
-4. Upgraded `jackson-databind` due to a vulnerability
+5. Upgraded `jackson-databind` due to a vulnerability
-5. Use group-id `org.roboquant` (stay compliant with Maven Central regarding owning the domain name linked to the group-id)
+6. Use group-id `org.roboquant` (stay compliant with Maven Central regarding owning the domain name linked to the group-id)

 In the future we might also include some of the pending PR's from the main repo, especially those that reflect changes to the Binance API.